 We get lots of fat in ghee; pure cow ghee contains up to 64% saturated fats.
 Still, dieticians and nutritionists are nowadays prescribing ghee in the diet for overall wellbeing.
 They have claimed that the fat-rich content of ghee is helpful in many ways.
 A planned ghee-diet is good for people of all ages and active lifestyles.

 good fat in ghee!
 Don’t you find it contradictory?

-If consumption of high fat foods are detrimental to health, it is indeed a catch how ghee is good for adding to diet.
+If consumption of high-fat foods is detrimental to health, it is indeed a catch how ghee is good for adding to diet.
 Yes, ghee is good for health including heart health if you can use of goodness of ghee in your favor.

 But why it is so if this dairy staple is full of fat and fat is not good for heart health?

 There seems to be a clear twist!
 Moreover, dieticians and nutritionists nowadays are recommending an unsalted butter ghee diet in moderation claiming that this anhydrous healthy fat helps in maintaining heart health.
 Let’s find why and how ghee acts as heart-friendly with loads of fat in ghee!

 Ghee contains heart-friendly vitamins and omega fatty acids.
 Therefore moderate consumption of ghee is not unhealthy.
 But you need to know ghee from a close view.

 Like any cooking oil, brown butter is composed almost entirely of fat, 62% of which comprises of saturated fats.
 It is also rich in oxidized cholesterol: 259 μg/g, or 12.3% of total cholesterol.
 Ghee Butter is also sometimes called desi (country-made) ghee or desi ghee (traditional and authentic) to distinguish it from the modern “vegetable ghee” or popularly known as Vanaspati.

 Ghee is also known as clarified butter.
 It is produced from milk-fat.
 As it is cooked from milk fat collected from animal milk, the fats are animal fats.
 This dairy staple is full of fats but the fats are healthy fats comprising of saturated fat mostly with medium-chain fatty acids, long-chain fatty acids, and short-chain fatty acid.